tcrawford-figure/semver-settings-plugin/README.md

-# Git Aware Versioning Gradle Plugin
+# Semver Gradle Plugin

-This Git Aware Versioning Gradle plugin provides a simple approach to adding semantic versioning to your gradle project using git history regardless of git strategies.
+This Semver Gradle plugin provides a simple approach to adding semantic versioning to your gradle project using git history regardless of git strategies.